aroberge/avantpy/psf/proposals.md

   problem they face.

 - What does a beginner programmer think *they* ought to do when presented with an exception message?

-- Are the beginners' perceptions the same that we
-  (as experienced developers and/or educators) think they should have when they encounter an exception message?
+Does the information given by Friendly-traceback helps them to find and understand the source of the error?

 - How well does Friendly-traceback contribute to helping beginners in understanding how to use the information provided by a standard Python